benplay2/google_home_starter/README.md

 You can serve your own frontend out of the public folder, and it will be accessible on the root route if you make a get request to your IP address.

+---
-More instructions involving creation of a switch and integrating with Google Home: https://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/
+_More instructions involving creation of a switch and integrating with Google Home:_ https://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/